protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

 ### Docker Compose

-You must have the **Smart Contract Plutus Development** container created and running.
+You must have the **Cardano Development Container** created and running.

 Follow this instructions to set-up: